How to get a mortgage

-1. Make sure you’re ready to buy a home.
+1. Make sure you’re ready to buy a new Cedar City home.
 Do some basic personal accounting to find out your financial state and figure out if you can afford to purchase a home.
 Also, how much can you afford?

 2. Find out your credit scores.
 Lenders use what is called FICO scores to evaluate your ability to repay your loan.
 Take the time to understand this score and more importantly how they influence the offers you’ll receive.
 Have a mortgage lender pull your credit scores and ask them to help you figure out what you need to do to prepare for a home loan.